mlafleur/mlafleur.github.io/_posts/2008-05-20-reinstalling-microsoft-speech-server-on-windows-vista.md

 ---
-Title: >
+title: >
   Reinstalling Microsoft Speech Server on
   Windows Vista
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 If you're thinking of uninstalling/reinstalling Microsoft Speech Server on Windows Vista then this post might prove helpful.